afragen/embed-pdf-viewer/readme.txt

 Development on [GitHub](https://github.com/afragen/embed-pdf-viewer).
 Pull requests are welcome against the `develop` branch.

+### Known Issues
+Occasionally Google Doc Viewer will not correctly load the PDF.
+Reloading the page should correct the issue, though this may need to be done several times.

 ## Screenshots
 1. Embed PDF Viewer block
 2. Select PDF